 What we have here is a Del-Ton carbine kit that I have modified.
-The 16" HBAR barrel that came with the kit was replaced with a 14.5" 1:7 nitrided Palmetto State Armory barrel with a Wilson Accu-Tac flash-hider.
+The 16" HBAR barrel that came with the kit was replaced with a 14.5" 1:7 nitrided Palmetto State Armory barrel with a Wilson Accu-Tac flash-hider (not shown is the $200 piece of paper that lets that be legal).
 The C7 upper has been replaced with an Aero Precision flat-top and KAC 600m folding rear.
 The lower receiver came from Anvil Arms, who are no longer in business.
-Genuine Colt M4 furniture.
+Magpul MOE-Carbine handguard, Damage Industries A2 pistol grip and ECS stock all in foliage green.
 Bravo Company mil-spec receiver extension and H Buffer.

 Complete history after the fold.
 There have been a lot of starts and stops along the way while I figured out what I wanted to do with her.
 And yes, I give my rifle's girl's names.
 And yes, you've seen this post before, it gets bumped and updated as I make changes.

 She is named after Kaylee from "Firefly".
 She's the second one I built all by myself and the third I had a hand in.
 Dave's pile of Bushmaster parts was the first one I helped with.
 Geff's Olga was the first one I built alone because I wanted to take detailed pics of Kaylee's build.